meolar/supertux-wiki/Badguys-Forest.md

 ![](images/Littletrees.png)
 </details>

 A walking tree crowned with luscious green leaves.
-Jumping on Mr. Tree will cause him to break into 2-3 *Poison Ivy* and one *Stumpy*, a leaf-less version of Mr. Tree.
+Jumping on Mr. Tree will cause him to break into 2-3 *Vicious Ivy* and one *Stumpy*, a leafless version of Mr. Tree.

-Buttjumping Mr. Tree will defeat the entire tree without spawning any *Poison Ivy*.
+Buttjumping Mr. Tree will defeat the entire tree without spawning any *Vicious Ivy*.

 | Property       | Status |
 |----------------|--------|